nftstorage/nft.storage/README.md

-# Pinning services api, requires a PSA allow list for authoritzation
+# Pinning services api, requires a user to have the HasPsaAccess user_tag.
-# this is the user id in the database
-PSA_ALLOW=1
 ```

 Production vars should be set in Github Actions secrets.